ramnauth/ramnauth.github.io/_posts/CS 101 2018/2018-09-19-text-encoding.md

 To resolve incompatible encodings across different languages and cultures, the **Unicode Consortium** attempted (and is still attempting) to create a single encoding that would contain every character and symbol used in every language.
 You can browse the many code charts on the [Unicode website](http://www.unicode.org/charts/).

 How is this possible?
 As shown in the Unicode code charts, most code points fit in 16 bits (aka 2 bytes).
-But this means there are only 2<sup>16<sup> or 65,636 characters that we can represent.
+But this means there are only 2<sup>16</sup> or 65,636 characters that we can represent.
 There are obviously much more than 65,636 characters in the world, so Unicode has several **planes** (like in geometry).
 Each plane has different code points, which you can see here: [Unicode planes & code point ranges](https://en.wikipedia.org/wiki/Plane_(Unicode)#Overview).
-Designating a bit or two to indicate which plane to use, allows us to represent `65,636 times the number of planes` characters.
+Designating a bit or two to indicate which plane to use, allows us to represent `65,636 times the number of planes` characters. <br>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/MijmeoH9LT4?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="650" height="315" src="https://www.youtube.com/embed/MijmeoH9LT4?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Text Compression